Fatbirder's Top 1000 Birding Websites

 Six Spotted Burnet

-A great day finished off with a nice meal, a few beers and a cracking sunset.
+The day was rounded off perfectly with a good meal, a few beers and a cracking sunset over the Irish Sea.

 A nice end to a cracking day